nirajphutane/Kotlin-CoroutinesAndFlow/README.md

 Task-1 started.
 CoroutineExceptionHandler: java.lang.RuntimeException
 ```

+- A CoroutineExceptionHandler is invoked only for uncaught exceptions in root coroutines that are launched directly by a scope without a parent coroutine and it ignored in child coroutines because the exception propagates up to the parent context.

 ## 🎯 Coroutine Job Lifecycle — Completion
 - A coroutine always completes implicitly — either normally, with an exception, or via cancellation.